simpraight/Slim-Simple-MVC/README.md

 Translate
 ------------

-If you want to support multiple languages ​​in your application
+If you want to support multiple languages in your application.

--
+- using translation in view template

 "app/View/page/index.html"
 ```html